Context

 As it was not easy seeking out parents of young children as our key users, we focused more on groups than families, though we value-added our solutions with both.

 Moving on, I would test our reiterated prototype with more parents, breaking the segment further into parents of infants (0-3 years old), and parents of older children (4-8, and 9-12 years old).
-Scholarly research I found stated that much travel research groups children from 0-12 years old together, but their travel needs greatly differ by age.
+Market research I found stated that much travel research groups children from 0-12 years old together, but their travel needs greatly differ by age.